hftbattle/documentation/en/README.md

 ## How to start participation

 - Sign up on [{{ book["contest.arena.name"] }}]({{ book["contest.arena.url"] }}).
-- Submit one of the sample strategies that are given in participant default interface.
+- Submit one of the sample strategies given in participant default interface.
 - Download off-line development kit.

   For that, please clone this [GitHub repository]({{ book["contest.local_pack.url"] }}) ([Git]({{ book["git.url"] }}) must be installed):